stepanataccolade/docsv2/sources/ci_configure.md

 Exact details on what is included in each image is available in the github repo for the image, as well as the image description on Docker Hub.

 ### Default build image
-By default, we will spin up a build container based on the `all` version of an image for the language specified in your yml.
-For example, if you specify ```language: python``` in your yml, we will spin up a build minion based on the u12pytall:prod image.
+By default, we will spin up a build container based on the either the base version or the `all` version of an image for the language specified in your yml.
+For example, if you specify ```language: python``` in your yml, we will spin up a build minion based on either the u14pyt:prod or the u14pytall:prod images.

 ### Overriding the default build image
 TODO: Rewrite since after yml is finalized